sho-bar/sho-menu/readme.txt

 == Changelog ==

 = 1.10 =
-* Rename some titles and labels
+* Renamed some titles and labels
+* Added an ability to remove recommended dishes from the dish card

 = 1.9 =
 * Remove "information" block from the admin panel